railsgirls/guides.railsgirls.com/_pages/diary-app.md

 <% end %>
 {% endhighlight %}

+{% coach %}
-__COACH__: Discuss what happened; discuss what’s the order of the entries and how they can be reordered (say, by reverse date) and where it should happen.
+Discuss what happened; discuss what’s the order of the entries and how they can be reordered (say, by reverse date) and where it should happen.
+{% endcoach %}

 ### Create a controller for diary entries